saucelabs-training/automation-best-practices/my-react-app/docs/VISUAL.md

 | App looks as expected on web and mobile  | ✅ | Visual  | Screener,WebdriverIO  |
 | Front-end performance is at least a B  | 🙅‍♂️ |   |   |
 | App is secure  | 🙅‍♂️ |   |   |

+## 📝Summary

+✅Visual e2e testing is a simple and efficient way to test your web app cross-platform

+✅We used WebdriverIO + Screener.io to write our visual e2e tests

 Wouldn't it be great to have this tested automatically through CI?